 Contractions may be impaired in the following situations:

 When the uterus has been stretched too much—for example, by too much amniotic fluid in the uterus Too much amniotic fluid Amniotic fluid is the fluid that surrounds the fetus in the uterus.
 The fluid and fetus are contained in membranes called the amniotic sac.
 Problems with amniotic fluid include Too much amniotic... read more , by several fetuses (multiple births Multiple Births The term multiple births refers to the presence of more than one fetus in the uterus.
 The number of twin, triplet, and other multiple births has been increasing during the last two decades.... read more ), or by a very large fetus Large-for-Gestational-Age (LGA) Newborn A newborn who weighs more than 90% of newborns of the same gestational age at birth (above the 90th percentile) is considered large for gestational age.
 Newborns may be large because the parents... read more

 When a woman has delivered five or more babies

 When a muscle-relaxing anesthetic was used during labor and delivery

 When the membranes around the fetus are infected (called intra-amniotic infection Intra-Amniotic Infection Intra-amniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination... read more )

 Excessive bleeding can also result when the following occurs:

-When the vagina or cervix is torn or cut during delivery (as done during an episiotomy)
+When the vagina or cervix is torn during delivery

 When a piece of the placenta remains inside the uterus after delivery